 THEA 420 Advanced Acting Introduction to the skills necessary to act in plays from some major periods and styles of dramatic literature: Shakespeare and Restoration.
 Class exercises, monologues, scene study, workshop performances, written assignments, and analysis of dramatic literature will form the basis of the course work.
-Specific costume pieces, including shoes, which are not provided by the department, are required to be worn during the classes and in the labs.
-Weekly rehearsal lab required.Prerequisite: THEA-225
+Specific costume pieces, including shoes, which are not provided by the department, are required to be worn during the classes and in rehearsals.Prerequisite: THEA-225